 A Quick Look at the Sense Pattern Recognition System

-The following video provides a brief glimpse of the Sense pattern recognition system:
+The following video provides a brief glimpse of the Sense pattern recognition system in action:

 Before reading further, a little background information may be helpful.
 To obtain this, please see our master article Myoelectric Pattern Recognition for Bionic Arms & Hands, which includes a basic description of how pattern recognition systems work.